-The developed prototype uses an approach from the third category and structures enterprise data in a MongoDB [8].
+The prototype developed in prior efforts uses an approach from the third category and structures enterprise data in a MongoDB [8].
+This approach was chosen as the overall used framework allows for distributed approaches.
 The current research is to visualize COAs in SysML, and to use simulation to gain numerical insight into the dynamic behavior of the alternative COAs.
-To this end, we build on previous work:
+This approach is based on related research results:

 • As shown by Shuman [9], SysML by itself is not rich enough to support simulation in general.
-These results are consistent with the research of Mittal, who looked into the extensions of DoD Architecture Framework (DoDAF) artifacts to generate executable artifacts [10]. • Possible extensions have already been evaluated and presented.
+These results are consistent with the research of Mittal, who evaluated the

+- extensions of DoD Architecture Framework (DoDAF) artifacts to generate executable artifacts [10]. - Several possible extensions have already been evaluated and presented.
 Examples of utilized published research relating SysML to the Foundational subset for executable UML (fUML) [11, 12], Colored Petri Nets [13], or DEVS [14, 15].
+All extend SysML towards an executable artifact.